 - Over what time period do you plan on taking money from your pension?

 - How involved do you want to be in managing your investments?

-Please remember that the value of your investment can go down as well as up and may be worth less than you paid in.
-Laws and tax rules may change in the future.
+Please remember that the value of investments can go down as well as up and may be worth less than was paid in.
+Tax rules and legislation may change in the future.
 Personal circumstances also have an impact on tax treatment.
-The information here is based on our understanding in February 2019 and should not be regarded as financial advice.
+The information here is based on our understanding in February 2020 and should not be regarded as financial advice.